 Gayle K. Brunelle(History, California State University, Fullerton): Early modern commerce, merchants, women and wealth, and the Atlantic world.

-Silvia Orvietani Busch (Director, UCLA College Alumni Relations): Medieval Mediterranean history, archaeology, ports; Mediterranean navigation; maritime history.
+Silvia Orvietani Busch (Associate Director, The UCLA Foundation): Medieval Mediterranean history, archaeology, ports; Mediterranean navigation; maritime history.

 Michael Calabrese (English, California State University, Los Angeles): Medieval English literature (Chaucer, Langland); medieval amatory tradition (Ovid, Boccaccio); medieval masculinity.